logiicon

 A Business Analyst needs to collaborate with the business users to understand the requirements.
 Domain knowledge plays a vital role in having a clear and complete understanding of the requirements.

-As a BA, you should target to learn the basic concepts/terms and relevant processes.
+As a Business Analyst, you should target to learn the basic concepts/terms and relevant processes.
 It’s not possible to gain expertise in a few weeks.
 But you can learn enough in a few weeks to add value to the Project.

 You need to understand the business prospects confidently when you work as a team lead.
 Lack of domain knowledge hampers the team's work productivity, and the project seems to go in vain.